gfrantze/du-df-treemap/README.md

 OR:
 ---

-To use other directories **other than my presets**, you can append map_images.sh or generate data for a single image:
+To use directories **other than my presets**, you can append map_images.sh or generate data for a single image:

 First, get disk usage statistics. -S flag is required!